joshHug/LeidenITP/assignments/assignment4.md

 There are a few reasons why *dry* coding is important.
 Not only does it make your code shorter, often more readable, and it can save you time writing the same code over and over.
 Maybe the most important reason is your code is easier to update and to bugfix.
 Let's go through a scenario together.
 You find a bug in the code example above.
 This bug consists of a first name that has whitespace around it and you do not want extra spaces in your print statement.
 Now, you update your code by adding `.strip()` at line 2.
 This solves your problem.
 Two months later a co-worker comes to you saying your code prints extra white spaces. you are confused because you solved the problem.
 However, you only changed it for first names and not for last names.
 This is very common mistake in large code basis.
 However, if you had made the code *dry* this would not have happened because there is only one place where you reformat `name`.

-So, what you should learn about the example above is that *dry* coding not only means not typing the same line of code somewhere, but that it means not coding the same functionality twice.
+So, what you should learn about the example above is that *dry* coding not only means not typing the same line of code somewhere but that it means not coding the same functionality twice.
 To demonstrate this let's go over the code snipped down below.
-This is only shows a small part of the class.
+This only shows a small part of the class.

 ```python
 class Binary():